 Check out the RazorGage APS Automatic Pusher optimizing saw system and the RazorOptimal defecting and optimizing saw system.
-Both are designed with the same power and precision of the Cyclone 600, and the added automation and accuracy of the RazorGage ST Automatic Measuring System.
+Both are designed with the same power and precision of the Cyclone 600, and the added automation and accuracy of the RazorGage RG3 Automatic Measuring System.
 When combined, users are able to download and sort cutlists, scan for crayon-marked defects on the material, print labels, and cut to length.
 It also comes with a fully customizable setting to fit the needs of your operation.

 Support Your Operations with the Cyclone 600 Upcut Saw

 The RazorGage Cyclone 600 Upcut Saw is available with custom modifications to fit your unique business needs and goals.
 We also aim to make our saws and saw systems accessible and affordable to all.
 Learn about our financing and leasing options.
 Request a quote today to get started with your own Cyclone 600 industrial upcut saw.